szager-chromium/rr/Compressing-traces.md

 The project is to replace `write(bytes, len)` calls with calls to a compressed-write() helper from a compression library, and similarly for `read()`.
 Which compression algorithm / library to use initially is an open question.

 It's probably only worth compressing the files that are worth writing on background threads per above: `data` / `data_header` and `events`.

+## CLOEXEC

+When making these changes, move away from using C++ streams so we can set CLOEXEC on trace file descriptors.
+This will avoid the current situation where trace file descriptors leak into the fd space of every tracee.